 4. Any complaints should be raised with the Chair of the Board of Trustees.
 If a mutually acceptable resolution is not found, then an independent body can be approached to help resolve disputes.

 Staff, Trustees and Volunteers of SURF are expected to honour the content and spirit of this Code of Conduct.

-Last Reviewed: December 2022
+Last Reviewed: March 2025

-&lt;sup>1 Based on the seven Principles for Public Life, Nolan report
+1 Based on the seven Principles for Public Life, Nolan report